georglind/georglind.github.com/source/_posts/2015-09-22-nonstandard-analysis.markdown

 Also the textbook ["Elementary Calculus: An Infinitesimal Approach" by H. Jerome Keisler](http://www.math.wisc.edu/~keisler/calc.html) provided a sound foundation for understanding of the hyperreals.

-Of course Wikipedia also have several articles about non-standard analysis, although I'd rather recommend the two sources above for further study.
+Wikipedia also has several articles about non-standard analysis, although I'd rather recommend the two sources above for further study.

 I hope you enjoyed this small excursion into the hyperreals.
-I know that people are working on applying non-standard reasoning to distributions and to physics such as the Feynman Path-integral.
-I may (or may not) cover that in later posts&hellip;
+I know that people are working on applying non-standard reasoning to distributions and to mathematical physics like the Feynman Path-integral.
+I may (or may not) cover that in a later post&hellip;